FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Terms of Service=Is shown at the register page and in the main menu.

-Cannot log in from your IP=Is a heading at the page which is shown for TOR users.

-We have detected that you are using TOR to remain anonymous on the Internet.=Appears on the TOR detected page.

-It's a great idea, and we'll make sure you stay Anonymous on lichess as well.=Appears on the TOR detected page.

-As an Anonymous user, you can play, train, and use all lichess features.
-Enjoy!=Appears on the TOR detected page.

 Network lag between you and lichess=Is an explanations of what PING is and it is shown at the window which opens when clicking on the login at the top of the site.

 Time to process a move on lichess server=Is an explanations of what SERVER is and it is shown at the window which opens when clicking on the login at the top of the site.